oroojlooy/RL_pytorch/README.md

 # dqn_pytorch
-An implementation of DQN algorithm via pytorch
+An implementation of DQN algorithm via pytorch to use multiple gpu in a single node.

+I use `DataParallel` API for this purpose.